Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/base_claude_SDK/structured_output_claude_zai.md

 ## Why use structured outputs

-Without structured outputs, Claude can generate malformed JSON responses or invalid tool inputs that break your applications.
+Without structured outputs, MiniMax-M2 can generate malformed JSON responses or invalid tool inputs that break your applications.
 Even with careful prompting, you may encounter:
 - Parsing errors from invalid JSON syntax
 - Missing required fields
 - Inconsistent data types